leonstel/leonstel.github.io/drafts/gmap3.md

 });

 changedButWaitFor('prop1', 'mapInit').subscribe((val) => {
+    // if mapInit becomes true and prop1 has not changed and callback has not been fired once
-    // gets called with current
+        // it get called with current value

-    // gets called if prop1 changes in store and mapInit is true });
+    // if mapInit is true and prop1 has changed after that
+        // it get called with the changed value
+});
 changedButWaitFor('prop1', 'prop2', 'mapInit').subscribe((val) => {
-    // get called if prop1 changes in store
+    // same rules as above changedButWaitFor call
+    // the only difference here is that it listens for prop1 and waits for prop2 and mapInit

+    // important things to notice:
-    // and prop2, prop3 and mapInit is true
+    // in current state prop2 is undefined and mapInit is boolean
+    // this means while using the boolean conversion tactics !!this.state.prop2 == false
+        !!this.state.mapInit == true
 });

 ```